PerkLab/SlicerSandbox/README.md

   +194.2 mm in the R direction
   +73.4 mm in the A direction
   -1170.3 mm in the S direction
+The order of application of the decomposed operations is stretch, then rotate, then translate.
+A different order of transform application would generally lead to a different set of decomposition matrices.
 ```
 This analysis is for the matrix
 ```